 Trim off the white sections off of the bottom of each stalk.
 If your celery is stringy, you can use a knife or a vegetable peeler to remove the threads.

-Save the ends, leaves, and small ribs to use in making vegetable or chicken stock.
+Save the celery leaves, small ribs, and trimmings to use in making vegetable or chicken stock.

 Step 4: Blanch the celery

 Bring a large pot of water to a rapid boil.
-Lower the celery pieces into the boiling water and boil for 3-minutes.
+Lower the chopped celery into the boiling water and boil for 3-minutes.

 Remove the celery and plunge into the bowl of ice water to cool for about 5 minutes.
-Once the celery has cooled, scoop it out and dry on a clean kitchen towel.
+Once the celery has cooled, scoop it out, drain, and dry on a clean kitchen towel.
+Use a towel to pat dry and remove excess moisture before freezing.

 Step 5: Flash freeze the celery